 What are the training hours, dates and costs?

-For training dates and times, please check our Format of Training section.
+For training dates and times, please check the registration form.

-The training will be free for the first 500 trainees during the first 2 years.
+The training will be free for the first 500 trainees.
 However, students accepted into the program must pay a deposit fee which shall be reimbursed to the student upon successful completion of the program.

 What is required to complete the training?